 This Hudson Hornet was spotted a few years ago parked in a lot in Emeryville, CA a few blocks from Pixar's studio.
 Could this have been the template for creating the digitized Doc Hudson?
 It is pictured here with this writer's own little template, who, when she wanted to stay up and watch a movie, could always get satisfaction with the words, “Daddy, can we watch Cars?”

 In the early 1950s America's Independent carmakers had vertually no margin for error.
-Hudson's CEO, A.E Barit, had just enough money to develop a modern OHV V8 engine for a redesigned Hornet and go toe to toe with Studebaker and the Big 3.
+Hudson's CEO, A.E Barit, had just enough money to develop a modern OHV V8 engine for a redesigned Hornet, going toe to toe with Studebaker and the Big 3.
 Or, he could do an all-new compact car in the hopes of grabbing sales the Big 3 were not contesting.
 Regrettably, he chose the latter.
 The result was the 1953 Hudson Jet.
 The gangly-looking Jet turned out to be an error if there ever was one.
 Hudson lost its independence the following year.

 The only thing good about the Jet was its chassis.
 It provided the foundation for a limited edition, Italian-built 2+2 coupe called the Italia.
 But with a combination of humble underpinnings with a price tag that was 20% more than a Cadillac Coupe DeVille, it is not surprising to anyone but A.E.
 Barit that the Italia could not save Hudson.

 Before 1954 was out, Hudson had been acquired by a much better managed Independent, Nash Motors.
 The Hudson name lived on from 1955-57, but the cars were just Nashes with vaguely Hudsony looking grills.
 Hudson aficionados call them "The 5-6-7s."
 Everyone else called them Hashes.